Give Peat a Chance

 These are landscapes upon which our future depends...

-• They offer an important flood defence by slowing the flow of water down from the hills - reducing the risk of flooding further downstream.
+- Upland peat serves as an important flood defence by slowing the downward flow of water, reducing the risk of flooding in Yorkshire's valleys.

-• They're home to iconic wildlife.
-Curlew, golden plover, common lizards and field voles all call the peatlands home.
+- Peatlands are home to iconic wildlife.
+Curlew, golden plover, common lizards and field voles all call these incredible landscapes home.

 (c) Andrew Parkinson